apache/ambari/dev-support/docker/centos7/README.md

 cd ambari/dev-support/docker/centos7/
 ```
 ### **Step 4**: Build develop basic image
 Run the setup command, you will get `ambari/develop:trunk-centos-7` image.
-It has the tools needed to compile ambari and run servers such as Ambari-server, Ambari-agent, Mysql, etc.
+It has the enviroment needed to compile Ambari and run servers such as Ambari Server, Ambari Agent, Mysql, etc.

 **RHEL (CentOS 7) :**
 ```shell